Oliver Otis Howard: Freedmen's Bureau

-Andrew Johnson reacted to the meaning of such unlimited scope of action against civilians:
+Johnson reacted to the meaning of such unlimited scope of action against civilians:

-The power thus given to the commanding officer over all the people … is that of an absolute monarch … He alone is permitted to determine the rights of persons and property … It places at his free disposal all the lands and goods in his district, and he may distribute them without let or hindrance to whom he pleases.
-Being bound by no State law, and there being no other law to regulate the subject, he may make a criminal code of his own; and can make it as bloody as any in history … Everything is a crime which he chooses to call so, and all persons are condemned who he pronounces to be guilty.
+The power thus given to the commanding officer over all the people ... is that of an absolute monarch....
+He alone is permitted to determine the rights of persons and property...
+It places at his free disposal all the lands and goods in his district, and he may distribute them without let or hindrance to whom he pleases.
+Being bound by no State law, and there being no other law to regulate the subject, he may make a criminal code of his own; and can make it as bloody as any in history....
+Everything is a crime which he chooses to call so, and all persons are condemned who he pronounces to be guilty.

 The limited ideological framework of General Howard and his aides encouraged their attempt at radical reconstruction of southern society without realizing the need for essential legislation.
-They thought that the elimination of all statutory inequalities—for instance, Black court testimony—would be enough to assure protection.
+They thought that the elimination of all statutory inequalities such as by allowing Black court testimony would be enough to assure protection.
 Southern states pretended to comply with this point in order to end the threat of the Freedmen's Bureau courts' system.